eightsmile/cfa/cfa level III/Alternatives/Alternatives.md

 **MSF (Multi-Strategy Fund) 的 fee 可以内部抵消（gain 的 loss 的可以net）**The fee structure is more investor friendly at MSFs, where the general partner absorbs the **netting risk arising from the divergent performance** of the fund’s different strategy teams.
 This is an attractive outcome for the MSF investor because (1) the GP is responsible for netting risk and (2) the only investor-level incentive fees paid are those due on the total fund performance after netting the positive and negative performances of the various strategy teams.

-**MSF更方便切换战略做TAA，因为内部有自己的小团队。****MSFs can reallocate capital into different strategy areas more quickly and efficiently than is possible in FoFs**, allowing MSFs to react faster to real-time market impacts.
+**MSF更方便切换战略做TAA，因为内部有自己的小团队**。**MSFs can reallocate capital into different strategy areas more quickly and efficiently than is possible in FoFs**, allowing MSFs to react faster to real-time market impacts.
 This shorter tactical reaction time, combined with MSFs’ better strategy transparency, makes MSFs more resilient than FoFs in preserving capital.

 **FoF的FM更多，所以operational risks diversidied，但是MSF相对应内部有一大堆FM，还是有较高concentrated operational risks.** MSFs have higher manager-specific operational risks than FoFs.
 In MSFs, teams of managers dedicated to running different hedge fund strategies share operational and risk management systems under the same roof.
 This means that the MSF’s operational risks are not well diversified because all operational processes are performed under the same fund structure.
 FoFs, in contrast, have less operational risk because each separate underlying hedge fund is responsible for its own risk management

 More Sample Text: